anvetsu/reo/docs/tut.md

 ### Compositions

 Another technique for building new functions out of existing ones is through *function composition*.
-For instance, imagine that you want to find the square-root of the sum of all numbers in a list.
+For instance, imagine that you want to find the square-root of the sum of all numbers in a vector.
 Here is how you would express it as a *composition* of the functions `sqrt` and `sum`:

 ```rust